 2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 9001 qdisc pfifo_fast state UP group default qlen 1000 inet 172.26.10.182/20 brd 172.26.15.255 scope global eth0 valid_lft forever preferred_lft forever 3: wg0: <POINTOPOINT,NOARP,UP,LOWER_UP> mtu 8921 qdisc noqueue state UNKNOWN group default qlen 1 inet 192.168.4.1/32 scope global wg0 valid_lft forever preferred_lft forever

 Here we set the default rule for the FORWARD chain to DROP so that nobody can forward packets.
 Then we enable forwarding for packets coming from eth0 with a destination port 6667

 sudo iptables -P FORWARD DROP sudo iptables -A FORWARD -i eth0 -o wg0 -p tcp --syn --dport 6667 -m conntrack --ctstate NEW -j ACCEPT sudo iptables -A FORWARD -i eth0 -o wg0 -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT sudo iptables -A FORWARD -i wg0 -o eth0 -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT

 Next, we need to add a rule that changes the destination address in the TCP packet to 192.168.4.2, the address of the Raspberry Pi on the other side of the VPN.
-This rule does it only for packets coming from eth0 and with a destination port 6667.
+This rule only applies to packets coming from eth0 and with a destination port 6667.
 And the second rule changes the source address so that the Raspberry Pi can send back the response to our server.

 sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 6667 -j DNAT --to-destination 192.168.4.2 sudo iptables -t nat -A POSTROUTING -o wg0 -p tcp --dport 6667 -d 192.168.4.2 -j SNAT --to-source 192.168.4.1